Translations of this article are available.

 A tutorial on how to choose and declare a character encoding.

-Having been used mostly to specify font properties, CSS can now be used to control the entire layout of a document.
+In the early days CSS was used mostly to specify font properties.
+CSS support in browsers has been mature enough for several years now that it can be used to control the entire layout of a document.
 However, to do this efficiently requires a somewhat different approach than when tables are used to control layout.

 Structured, semantic XHTML is necessary for CSS to be able to control layout in an efficient way.

-As mentioned earlier, browser support for CSS has been improved a lot in the last few years.
-Unfortunately all browser vendors don’t seem to be interested in implementing open standards, so the level of support varies from browser to browser.
+As mentioned earlier, browser support for CSS has improved a lot in the last few years.
+Unfortunately all browser vendors haven’t been equally interested in implementing CSS fully and properly, so the level of support varies from browser to browser.
 On top of that there are software bugs that make browsers act in ways they shouldn’t be.

-Since currently a majority of people use Internet Explorer for Windows, you will often have to let that browser be the lowest common denominator.
-That is not to say that you cannot or should not use the abilities of browsers with better CSS support to enhance the design for them.
+Since currently a majority of people use Internet Explorer for Windows you will often have to let that browser be the lowest common denominator.
+That does not mean that you cannot or should not use the abilities of browsers with better CSS support to enhance the design for them.
+Doing so is fine as long as it does not make your site unusable to people using less capable browsers.

-It’s important to note that these people will not be locked out.
-In the nineties, browser check scripts were a popular way of redirecting anybody using the “wrong” browser (normally anything but Internet Explorer for Windows) to a page that told them to upgrade their browser to gain access to the site.
+It’s important to stress that people using old (obsolete) browsers and browsers that by design do not support CSS must not be locked out.
+In the nineties, browser sniffing was a popular way of redirecting people using the “wrong” browser (normally anything but Internet Explorer for Windows) to a page that told them to upgrade their browser to gain access to the site.

 There are several ways of applying CSS to elements in an HTML document.